brightzheng100/instana-handson-labs/part-3/lab-3.1.md

 # Lab 3.1 – Events, analytics and troubleshooting

-## 4. Let’s purposely “inject” some issues
+## 4. Let’s “inject” some issues on purpose

 ```sh
 # Deploy the load-gen App